wongkenny240/ComputerForensics/cloud/azure-forensic.md

 It is possible to acquire a snapshot of a machine within Azure in a number of ways, normally in VHD format.

 ### Magnet AXIOM
+1. Go to 'Evidence sources' and select 'Cloud'
+2. Select Azure and fill out the details including: Application ID, Tenant ID, Subscription ID, Client secret How to article to obtain the details: https://support.magnetforensics.com/s/article/Find-Azure-authentication-details
+3. Select the VM and click Next
+4. Hit ‘Go,’ ‘Analyze evidence,’
 ![](../.gitbook/assets/image%20%283%29.png)

 ### libcloudforensic